Fire and rescue services

 If you're a dual national, you'll be considered Jordanian by law while in Jordan.

 The government has stopped compulsory military service.
 However, all males aged 18 to 40, including dual nationals, still need to register for military service.
-You then postpone your service each year.
+You need to then postpone your service each year.

 If you're eligible and don't register, authorities may stop you from leaving Jordan.